allegro/typescript-strict-plugin/README.md

 update-strict-comments
 ```
 ## VSCode support
 VSCode supports this plugin out of the box.
-However VScode sometimes uses its own typescript version, not the project one - resulting in not reading local tsconfig.
-If you are using VSCode be sure to have `Use workspace version` option selected instead of `Use VS Code version`.
-This options can be found by opening the [command pallete](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and selecting `Typescript: Select Typescript Version...`
+However, sometimes it can use its own typescript version instead of the project one, resulting in not reading the local tsconfig.
+If you are using VSCode be sure to have `Use workspace version` option selected in `Typescript: Select Typescript Version...` command available in the [command pallete](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

 <img width="729" alt="image" src="https://user-images.githubusercontent.com/35625949/153884371-e0f488d4-05b8-4b88-93d2-1caa7e6081f7.png">